RynTurtle/Snappingbot-Commands/README.md

 (the bot is not properly made yet so there might be some bugs for example sending a command to another chat or receiving a command from another chat.
 I apologise for any inconveniences, if you would like to remove the bot until the issues are fixed just pm me on twitter and ill understand)

+Make sure to mod or vip the bot in your channel so it wont get limited

 +join - joins the bot to your channel

 +leave - removes the bot from your channel